-EWs are not included in the withdrawal limit noted in section B.14.1 (Withdrawal from a Course).
+EWs are not included in the withdrawal limit noted in B.14.1 Withdrawal from a Course.
 The impact of EWs on the program completion time will vary by faculty or program.
 Faculties will review extensions to program completion times on a case-by-case basis.

-In cases where an EW request is denied, students may file an appeal in writing to the Office of the Vice-Provost (Student Experience) within 10 business days of the date EW decision notification.
-Students must provide: a) a copy of the decision; b) a statement of the basis for appeal; c) a statement of facts relevant to the basis of appeal; d) a statement of the outcome sought; and e) any supporting documentation to which the student intends to refer at the appeal hearing.
+In cases where an EW request is denied, students may file an appeal in writing to the Office of the Vice-Provost (Student Experience) within 10 business days of the date of the EW decision notification.
+Students must provide: a) a copy of the decision; b) a statement of the grounds for appeal; c) a statement of facts relevant to the grounds of appeal; d) a statement of the outcome sought; and e) any supporting documentation.

 For more information on how to apply for an EW visit: ucalgary.ca/registrar/registration/appeals.